-A. No, guava seeds have numerous health benefits because of its high fibre content such as relieving constipation, acidity as well as promoting satiety.
+A. No, guava seeds have numerous health benefits because of their high fibre content.
+These benefits include relieving constipation, acidity and promoting satiety.

 Q. If consumed too much, what are the side effects guava can have on the body?

-A. The high fibre in guava can cause loose motions and bloating if consumed in excess.
+A. The high fibre in guava can cause diarrhoea and bloating if consumed in excess.

 Q. What is the best time to eat Guava?